kevdsteele/liri-app/README.md

 * Example: *node liri.js spotify-this I Want It That Way*
 * Example: *node liri.js spotify-this I Want It That Way Backstreet Boys*

+*If no search term is entered, a search for I Saw The Sign will be performed

 2.  **concert-this**
 > Search Bands in Town for the next concert date for a band or artist.

 > Returns the name of the concert venue, the venue location and date of the concert

 * Example: *node liri.js concert-this BackStreet Boys*

+*If no search term is entered, a search for Jonas Brothers will be performed

 3.  **movie-this**